-63 Have you reviewed your investments to ensure that they are appropriate and performing Yes No N/A well?
+53 Have you reviewed your investments to ensure that they are appropriate and performing well?
 Are they giving you the right balance of income and capital growth?
 Tip: Financial advice should be taken to ensure the right investments are made for your circumstances and the risks you wish to take.
-Have you considered investments that give you a tax free return?
-For example: National 64 No N/A Savings Certificates, Friendly Societies and ISAs Tip: You can invest up to £15,000 a year in an ISA.
-If your spouse pays tax at a lower rate than you, have you considered passing some of your 65 No N/A investments to them in order to reduce your combined tax bills?
-If some of your investments have done very well and grown in value have you considered 66 No N/A whether it is sensible to sell some of them to save yourself even higher tax bills in the future?
-Tip: Everybody is allowed to make £11,100 in tax free capital gains a year, but many people waste this tax free allowance and end up paying higher tax bills later.
+Yes No N/A 54 Have you considered investments that give you a tax-free return?
+For example: National Savings Certificates, Friendly Societies and ISAs Tip: You can invest up to £20,000 a year in an ISA.
+Yes No N/A 55 If your spouse pays tax at a lower rate than you, have you considered passing some of your investments to them in order to reduce your combined tax bills?
+Yes No N/A 56 If some of your investments have done very well and grown in value have you considered whether it is sensible to sell some of them to save yourself even higher tax bills in the future?
+Tip: Everybody is allowed to make £6,000 in tax free capital gains a year, but many people waste this tax free allowance and end up paying higher tax bills later.
 Don't join them!
 Tip: "Bed and breakfasting" investment is no longer possible.
 But you may still be able to save tax by selling shares and buying them back more than 30 days later, or having your spouse by them back.
-Have you made sure that the non tax-payers in your family receive their interest gross - i.e. Yes 67 No N/A without their bank or building society deducting tax?
+Yes No N/A 57 Have you made sure that the non-tax-payers in your family receive their interest gross - i.e. without their bank or building society deducting tax?
 Tip: Banks and building societies won't do this automatically.
 You need to ask them for form R85, and will need to complete one for each account.
+Yes No N/A

-68 Have you considered the three main ways of getting tax relief on the full cost of your Yes No N/A investments and not just on the interest you earn on those investments?
+58 Have you considered the three main ways of getting tax relief Yes No N/A on the full cost of your investments and not just on the interest you earn on those investments?
 Tip: The main examples are pensions, venture capital trusts and investments under the enterprise and seed enterprise investment schemes Some of these can be very risky.
 Never invest more than you can afford to lose and always take professional advice before investing.
-If you are considering investing in property (other than your home), have you considered 69 No N/A taking out a loan to finance the purchase?
+59 If you are considering investing in property (other than your N/AYes No home), have you considered taking out a loan to finance the purchase?
 Tip: Even if you don't actually need to borrow now, it may still make sense to borrow and use your spare capital for other purposes.
-Currently you may get up to 45% tax relief on the interest you pay on the loan - provided it was for a qualifying purpose - which makes it one of the cheapest ways to borrow money.
-However be aware the tax rules are changing 70 If you own any buy-to-let properties, have you considered owning them jointly with your Yes No N/A spouse/civil partner?
+However, be aware the tax rules are changing.
+60 If you own any buy-to-let properties, have you considered Yes N/A No owning them jointly with your spouse/civil partner?
 Tip: For Capital Gains Tax purposes and Inheritance Tax purposes it can often be more advantageous to hold assets jointly.
-However if one of the couple is a higher rate tax payer and the other pays tax at basic rate, then annual income tax bills may be higher than necessary.
-Owning the property jointly as tenants-in-common will allow the couple to allocate the income in unequal shares, e.g. say 90% to the basic rate spouse and 10% to the
+However, if one of the couple is a higher rate tax payer and the other pays tax at basic rate, then annual income tax bills may be higher than necessary.
+Owning the property jointly as tenants-in-common will allow the couple to allocate the income in unequal shares, e.g. say 90% to the basic rate spouse and 10% to the higher rate tax payer.